bbauska/JS-Notes4Pros/README.md

 }
 </pre>
 <p><b>FindIndex</b></p>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex">
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex"
-findIndex()</a> method returns an index in the array, if an element in the array satisfies the provided testing function.
+target="_blank" rel="noopener noreferrer">findIndex()</a> method returns an index in the array, if an element in the array satisfies the provided testing function.
 Otherwise -1 is returned.</p>
 <pre>
 array = &lbrack;
   { value: 1 },